NightDevilPT/react-hooks-core/README.md

 ---

-## 🚀 How React Hookify Helps Your Production Projects
+## 🚀 How React Hooks Core Helps Your Production Projects

 ### ⚡ Faster Development

 Stop rewriting the same logic for every project.
-React Hookify provides ready-to-use hooks that handle edge cases, error scenarios, and browser compatibility issues you might miss.
+React Hooks Core provides ready-to-use hooks that handle edge cases, error scenarios, and browser compatibility issues you might miss.
 Focus on building features, not infrastructure.

 ### 🐛 Fewer Bugs

-Every hook in React Hookify is thoroughly tested with comprehensive test suites covering initialization, SSR compatibility, state updates, error handling, cleanup, and edge cases.
+Every hook in React Hooks Core is thoroughly tested with comprehensive test suites covering initialization, SSR compatibility, state updates, error handling, cleanup, and edge cases.
 This means fewer bugs in production and more confidence in your code.

 ### 📦 Optimized Bundle Size